KiraDiShira/AlgorithmsAndDataStructures/RepoFiles/DisjointSet/Readme.md

 So for this reason when estimating the total running time we will just assume that we have `m` calls to find operation.

+Each Find operation traverses some path from a node to find the root of the corresponding tree.
+So we traverse some number of edges.
+So the total run in time of all the defind operations, of all the calls to the Find operation is just the total number of edges traversed.

 <img src="https://github.com/KiraDiShira/AlgorithmsAndDataStructures/blob/master/RepoFiles/DisjointSet/Images/ana2.PNG" />

 Per `m` si intende il numero di chiamate alla `Find`.